XVIII Procedures for the Conduct of Committee Meetings

 5. Committee agendas shall include reserved items where matters under discussion are of a sensitive nature for reasons of protocol or commercial interest or because they relate to individual or identifiable staff or students.

-6. There will be a quorum for all Committees which unless specified otherwise will be one third of the membership.
-For the Board of Trustees the quorum will be eight, the majority of whom must be lay members, for Resources & Planning Committee five, for Academic Board nine, for Audit Committee two and for Executive Board three.
+7. There will be a quorum for all Committees which unless specified otherwise will be one third of the membership.
+For the Board of Trustees the quorum will be eight, the majority of whom must be lay members, for Resources & Planning Committee five, for Academic Board nine, for Audit Committee two and for Executive Board six.
 For the Academic Senate the quorum will be 30.

 8. Where issues are put to the vote, a majority of those present and voting will be binding.
 Should the Committee be equally divided, the Chair may exercise a casting vote.
 Vote tallies (and minority opinions raised during meetings) will be minuted.